RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

        parent: 'main:'
      ```
    - By omitting the UUID, Drupal creates a new one specific to the target site, preventing conflicts.
+   - Place these files in the `config` directory, and reference them in the `recipe.yml` under `config.import`.

 2. **Ensure Configuration Names Are Unique**:
    - Make sure the configuration names (e.g., `node.type.blog`) used in the recipe are unique or intended to override existing configurations.
 If a content type like `blog` already exists on the target site, the recipe’s configuration will replace it, which may or may not be desired.